| Title: | Flexible Non-Linear Least Square Model Fitting |

 Additional parameters for future functionality. |

-containing columns with the F-statistic and
+A tibble containing columns with the F-statistic and

 corresponding p-values, indicating whether the full model provides a